 What to bring for your Lofoten adventure: Spring, summer, fall and winter.
 Pack like a Norwegian – and see our recommended clothing and gear.

-Summer in Lofoten can be anything from 8°C and hurricane-strength sideways rain, to 30°C, no wind and clear sky with 24 hour sunlight.
+Summer in Lofoten can be anything from 30°C, no wind and clear sky with 24 hour sunlight, to 8°C and hurricane-strength sideways rain.
 Be ready for all of it if you want to be outdoors.
-Typical summer temperature is 12-20°C.
+Typical summer temperature is 12-20°C. There are few insects, unlike inland Northern Norway.

 There is some good information here: When to visit Lofoten and seasons in Lofoten.

 We have added links to Amazon, etc, but recommend that you buy what you need in Lofoten.
-Skandinavisk Høyfjellsutstyr in Svolvær is a nice store, and you can probably pre-order online and pick up when you arrive.
+There are several sports stores in Svolvær and Leknes: Google search for “sports stores in Lofoten”.
 You may be able to get the 25 % Norwegian VAT (tax) refunded when you leave Norway.

 All year